 The Integrated Water Management Program is especially designed to satisfy two different types of groups:

 - People without a university degree who may want a quality education in this field for personal gain or experience.

 - University graduates who, in addition to their basic training, want practical expertise in the water management field to broaden their career opportunities.

-Successful completion of the Program will enable you to be awarded the degree in Integrated Water Management.
+Successful completion of the Program will enable you to be awarded the degree in Specialization of INTEGRATED WATER MANAGEMENT.

 After successfully completing the Program, the student will receive the degree as awarded by the University where they have enrolled.

 The estimated duration for completion of the Oceanography and Marine Resources program is 300 hours (30 credits)1.